Kyle Rittenhouse case: Prosecutors can't call wounded men 'victims' during upcoming trial, judge rules

 Prosecutors, however, will not be allowed to refer to the three wounded men as "victims," the Chicago Tribune reported.

-"The word victim is a loaded, loaded word," Schroeder reportedly told the court.
+"The word victim is a loaded, loaded word," Schroeder reportedly said.

 - Image 1 of 3